dafny-lang/dafny/docs/_includes/Grammar.md

 FormalsOptionalIds = "(" [TypeIdentOptional  { "," TypeIdentOptional } ] ")"
 ````
 A ``FormalsOptionalIds`` is a formal parameter list in which the types are required
-but the names of the parameters is optional.
+but the names of the parameters are optional.
 This is used in algebraic
 datatype definitions.

 ### Numeric Literals